Julius-Java/alx-system_engineering-devops/0x02-shell_redirections/README.md

-6-third_line - displays the 3rd line of the file iacta 7-file - creates a file with the most weird file name I've ever seen in my life 8-cwd_state - stores the stdout of ls -la into file ls_cwd_content
+6-third_line - displays the 3rd line of the file iacta 7-file - creates a file with the most weird file name I've ever seen in my life 8-cwd_state - stores the stdout of ls -la into file ls_cwd_content 9-duplicate_last_line - duplicates the last line of the file iacta